Argentina vs. Algeria: A Transatlantic Size Comparison

 2 min read

 Argentina and Algeria are the second-largest countries in South America and Africa, respectively.
-But which one is bigger, and how do their true sizes compare on the map?
+Argentina is the larger of the two, though map projections often obscure the difference.

 The Numbers: Argentina vs. Algeria